-Karen McComb, who headed the study, says cats may be exploiting “innate tendencies in humans to respond to cry-like sounds in the context of nurturing offspring.”
+Karen McComb, who headed the study, said cats may be exploiting "innate tendencies in humans to respond to cry-like sounds in the context of nurturing offspring."

-Dr. Benjamin L. Hart, a veterinarian, says that “Cats apparently learn to do this to get people to feed them sooner.”
+Why would your feline do this?
+"Cats apparently learn to do this to get people to feed them sooner," said veterinarian Benjamin L. Hart.

-Cats’ purrs might be more than just a way to communicate though.
+Cats’ purrs are more than simply a way to communicate though.
 Scientists like Elizabeth von Muggenthaler, a bioacoustics researcher, believe that cats also purr to heal themselves.

 She says that frequencies between 24-140 vibrations per minute are therapeutic for bone growth, pain relief and wound healing.
-She recorded a variety of cat purrs, including those of domestic cats, ocelots, cheetahs and pumas, and discovered that the animals’ purrs all fit into the range for anabolic bone growth.
+She recorded a variety of cat purrs, including those of domestic cats, ocelots, cheetahs and pumas, and discovered that the animals’ purrs all fit into the range for bone regeneration.

 "Purring is an auditory stimulus that people attribute to peacefulness and calmness," Dr. Rebecca Johnson, director of the Research Center for Human Animal Interaction, told WebMD.
 "That gives us positive reinforcement for what we’re doing and can contribute to the whole relaxation effect when we interact with our cats."